haodafan/a-goose-simulator-wait-really-haoda/README.md

 version 0.2A - Honk honk honk honk

+# How to Run
+Currently my website is defunct so this is the only way to play it:
+1. Clone the repo
+2. Go to export/flash/bin and run the .swf file
+3. Have fun!
+(Alternatively you could just download the .swf file from github and just run that)

 # How to Play
 Arrow keys to move around.
 Spacebar to honk. '+' and '-' to change volume of nice music.
 This isn't exactly a sophisticated simulation.